betaflight/betaflight/docs/Blackbox.md

 #### Serial port

-A hardware serial port is required to connect the OpenLog to your flight controller (such as `serial_port_1` on the Naze32, the two-pin Tx/Rx header in the center of the board).
+A hardware serial port is required to connect the OpenLog to your flight controller.
 The Blackbox can not be used with softserial ports as they are too slow.
 Connect the "TX" pin of the serial port you've chosen to the OpenLog's "RXI" pin.
 Don't connect the serial port's RX pin to the OpenLog.

 #### Protection